by Texas Homesteader ~

 Now don’t tell anyone else how easy it really is – people always seem to be impressed to find out that someone makes their own pasta!
 So don’t rat me out, m’kay??
 Pinky swear??

 Recently I decided I’d try to make colored/flavored pasta using powdered dehydrated vegetables from my garden last year.
 I knew I had dehydrated Malabar Spinach in the pantry, and dehydrated carrots too!
 Come see what I did.

 Now if I were making all my pasta dough the same flavor/color, this whole shebangie would have been much easier.
 I’d just toss in my dehydrated veggie powder and mix it all up as usual.
-But there are only 2 of us so I wanted 3 different colors from one batch – plain – green spinach – orange carrot.
+But I wanted 3 different colors from one batch – plain – green spinach – orange carrot.